Meirdrarel/galcin/README.md

 Outputs are written in a directory where the **YAML** config file is.
 The name of the directory depend of the method, the model and fixed paramters like: method_model_fixedparams.
 A recapitulation of parameters of the model is written in the header of fits file and in a **YAML** file.

+###Example
+There is a Example directory in which you have fits files and a **YAML** file as example and try the program.